 The push button/multi-function button

-If you have hearing aids with a push button or multi-function button, this will allow you to use up to four different listening programs, each of them suitable for certain situations.
+Your hearing aid has either a push button or a multi-function button.
+These buttons allow you to use a variety of listening programs.
+Each program is suitable for a different situation.

 Push button (61 models only)